MikaelPorttila/rss/README.md

 ![CI](https://github.com/MikaelPorttila/rss/workflows/CI/badge.svg?branch=master)

 ## About
-RSS / ATOM Deserialization module for Deno.<br/>The project aims to provide a lightweight and easy-to-use feed deserializer with the option to output JSON Feed 1.0.
+RSS / ATOM Deserialization module for Deno.<br/>The project aims to provide a lightweight and easy-to-use feed deserializer with the option to output JSON Feed.

 ## Usage